European History - From Prehistory To 19TH Century

 The High Middle Ages is the period

-the Church divided in two parts.
-These were Eastern Orthodox Church in Constantinople and Roman Catholic Church in Rome.
+the Church became divided into two parts: the Eastern Orthodox Church in Constantinople and the Roman Catholic Church in Rome.
 During that period, the Vikings of

 in their Scandinavian homeland, Norse Christian Kingdoms were established.